 The elevated levels being found at these sites is a bit of a mystery that the MDEQ is working to solve.
 According to Stephanie Kammer, who serves as the Huron River Watershed PFAS project manager for MDEQ, manufacturing plants stopped using PFOS-based suppressants in their facilities by 2015 and often earlier; the high levels now being detected in their waste- and storm-water discharge is puzzling since the chemical is no longer being used.
 MDEQ is continuing to conduct testing and analysis to narrow the source of the contaminants and assist facilities in pre-treatment.

 Tribar, meanwhile, is installing an activated-carbon filter as soon as Oct.
 5, 2018, to remove contaminants from its wastewater before it makes its way to Wixom’s wastewater treatment plant, where treated wastewater is discharged into Norton Creek and thus to the Huron River.
 This industrial pre-treatment should bring the level of PFAS to under the recommended 70 ppt (parts per trillion) not only at the source but also at downstream locations.
+The community is also trying to implement programs that help keep contaminates like plastics out of the water and converting them to things like marine and coastal recovered plastic material yarn.

 Hamburg Township recently sent a letter to MDEQ asking that the plant be shut down until a clean-up is completed, and several members of the audience displayed signs “Shut It Down,” but Kammer and Tracy Kecskemeti, leader for MDEQ’s Southeast Michigan PFAS regional team, indicated that it is not that simple.
 Both cited that this was not an “intentional dumping,” and Kecskemeti explained that “Ideally we want it stopped immediately, but in reality we need to work with companies to address the situation appropriately.”